Vikash-Kothary/generator-continuous-integration/README.md

-# generator-continuous-integration
+# git-org-flow
-A Yeoman generator to generate a continuous integration and deployment porject
+A automated workflow to manage projects in an organisation.

 ## Usage